Enhancing understanding and appreciation of the Kachemak Bay estuary and adjacent waters to ensure that these ecosystems remain healthy and productive

 Kachemak Bay represents a special piece of Alaska’s coastline with beautiful scenery, abundant wildlife, and a vibrant local community that draws deeply from the ecosystem for its well-being.
 Our work is dedicated to conducting research, monitoring, education, trainings and community engagement that bring understanding of regional ecosystems, and to assist people in making informed decisions that promote conservation and stewardship.
 We serve as a magnet and platform for researchers and students from the state of Alaska and around the country.
 Our areas of focus include coastal ecology, watershed ecology, and oceanography.
 We study the processes that contribute to the tremendous productivity of fish, shellfish, birds and mammals in the region, and the consequences of climate change and human activities to the resources we value.
 We provide a bridge between science and management, working with stakeholders, from children to adults, in remote villages, as well as cities.
 For more information on some of the various marine species found in the Kachemak bay area, visit our data catalog.

-KBNERR Management plan: The Kachemak Bay Reserve’s 5-year Management Plan is now available.
+KBNERR Management Plan: The Kachemak Bay Reserve’s 5-year Management Plan is now available.

 Focal Areas